KosarAsadii/Linear_Regression/README.md

 - data_preprocessing.py: Contains the load_and_preprocess_data function for data loading and preprocessing (scaling, splitting).
 - model.py: Defines the LinearRegression model class and the gradient descent function for training.
 - evaluation.py: Provides the functions to calculate evaluation metrics: MAE, MSE, and RMSE.
-- visualization.py: Contains the plot_results function to visualize training, testing, and model prediction data.
+- visualization.py: Visualize training, testing, and model prediction data.

 ## Results
 After training, the model's performance on the test data is evaluated with MAE, MSE, and RMSE metrics, and a graph showing model predictions versus actual data is displayed.
 These results can be used to assess the model's accuracy.